agentblack-6000/explorer/README.md

 1. An API key
 2. The Earth date(date Curiosity clicked the photos), which we need to get from the user

+Also, we need a place to store the data we're requesting, so we also need a file name from the user.

 #### Starting the project
 Fork the [starting repl](https://replit.com/@agentblack6000/pycuriosity-init?v=1).
 Let's see what we got-
 - Right away you'll see a bunch of TODOs, incase you want to attempt the project solo